KunalMamgain/kunalmamgain.github.io/_posts/2021-06-26-useful-bash-aliases.md

 ##### For git I now use [gh](https://github.com/cli/cli).
 It is written in go and satisfies my previous created git aliases.
 I would suggest you to try that.

+---
+With this small introduction to aliases I hope you are able to understand something and will try to implement your own type of aliases.